 Provinces of Canada

 The school year in Canada starts in September and ends in June, with the months of July and August being the summer break.
 Like many other aspects of the country, it is the responsibility of the provinces to monitor and regulate education.
-Quebec has publicly funded French and English schools and any Canadian citizen, permanent or temporary residents are eligible for education.
-The education system in Quebec differs a little from the other provinces.
-It has five levels:
+In PEI, Canadian citizens, permanent and temporary residents have access to free education from Kindergarten to Grade 12, starting at 5 years old, as long as certain requirements are met.
+French-language education is also provided by the province.

 By Janayna Sercheli

-If you wish to immigrate to Canada, contact Klaps Immigration Consulting for more information on immigration processes.
+If you wish to immigrate to Prince Edward Island, contact Klaps Immigration Consulting for more information on immigration processes.